 - The agency will notify departments of travel itinerary and cost.

 - Departments will enter a purchase requisition into Colleague and a purchase order will be issued to the agency.
-Purchasing will provide the agency a purchase order number.
+Procurement will provide the agency a purchase order number.
 The agency must have the purchase order number before a reservation is booked.
-To avoid possible price increases or other charges, enter purchase requisitions in Colleague or call Purchasing as soon as reservations are requested.
+To avoid possible price increases or other charges, enter purchase requisitions in Colleague or call Procurement as soon as reservations are requested.

 - Departments that have a high volume of travel needs should consider issuing a blanket purchase order for all travel during a semester/year.
 Each time travel arrangements are made, the agency should be given the blanket purchase order number.
 This eliminates a purchase requisition/purchase order for each individual travel situation.
 The supervisor should monitor the blanket purchase order activity.